 Risks associated with this procedure include:

-- blood clots
+- blood clots or excessive bleeding

 The most common side effects of needle aspiration are temporary

 What to Expect After Surgery

 Whether your hydrocele goes away on its own or requires surgery,

-If you have surgery, pain will likely go away in about a
+If you have surgery, the pain will probably go away in about a

 your doctor may want to check them after a few weeks.
 Keeping the area clean